 Travel to Hida and Takayama ①Day trip to Shirakawa-go

 Do you know Hida(飛騨) and Takayama(高山) region?
-I went to Hida and Takayama last month.
-This region is popular with tourists to see old Japanese landscape and feel nature and has many sightseeing spots.
+I went to the Hida and Takayama last month.
+This region is popular with tourists to see the old Japanese landscape and feel nature and has many sightseeing spots.
 Today I talk about my day trip to Shirakawa-go(白川郷)!

 About Hida and Takayama region